 Dietary calcium and supplements with calcium have been very popular for many years to prevent osteoporosis and fracture risk in seniors.
 They are usually administered along with vitamin D Deficiency because this vitamin is associated with an improvement in calcium uptake.
 Health authorities recommend this association, and it does prevent osteoporosis.

 However, recent studies about calcium have made an unexpected discovery.
 After a long revision of the available data about calcium and fracture risk, scientists have discovered that intake of dietary calcium and that we find in the diet does give seniors an improvement in fracture risk, but this improvement is quite small.
 Thus, we don’t only need calcium and vitamin D to maintain stronger bones.
 There are other micronutrients to take into the equation as well.

 Recent studies have uncovered that both magnesium and zinc play an important role in preventing osteoporosis and reducing fracture risk.
 Low magnesium levels impair the normal function of bone cells and the formation of apatite crystals, the major mineral component of bones.
 Zinc has a dual effect, stimulating cells that create new bone (osteoblasts) and promoting cell death and inhibiting functions of cells that destroy bone tissue (osteoclasts).

-This is why novel formulations of supplements to prevent osteoporosis do not only contain calcium and vitamin D. They also include magnesium and zinc, two essential minerals in the prevention of bone mineral density problems and fractures in the elderly.
+This is why novel formulations of supplements to prevent osteoporosis do not only contain calcium and vitamin D. They also include magnesium and zinc, two essential minerals in the prevention of bone mineral density problems and fractures in the elderly according to NCBI Research.